Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-say It seems like a ah sensible purchase if you're you're looking to expand that sector within the country.
-And FM Conway seemed to have like a decent bit of R and&D. I saw a couple of articles around like was using recycled materials and doing work in that space.
+So it seems like a ah sensible purchase if you're you're looking to expand that sector within the country.
+And FM Conway seem to have like a decent bit of R and&D. they've I saw a couple of articles around like was using recycled materials and doing work in that space.
 So maybe there's some interesting IP that they're also buying as part of the process that they can use elsewhere.
 But yeah, it's um it's a well-known brand across the UK.

 00:26:05